WildernessLabs/Netduino.Foundation/docs/Library/Sensors/Distance/HCSR04/index.md

 # HCSR04

-The HC-SR04 ultrasonic sensor uses sonar to determine distance to an object like bats do.
+The HC-SR04 ultrasonic sensor uses sonar to determine distance to an object (like bats).
 It offers excellent non-contact range detection with high accuracy and stable readings in an easy-to-use package.

 ## Purchasing